© Legendary Expeditions

 Tarangire National Park

 Tarangire National Park is the greatest concentration of wildlife outside the Serengeti ecosystem.
-A smorgasbord for predators.
-In the dry season, herds of up to 300 elephant scratch the dry river bed for underground streams.
+In the dry season, herds of up to 300 elephants scratch the dry river bed for underground streams.
 The swamps, tinged green year-round are the focus for 550 bird varieties.
 The most breeding species in one habitat anywhere in the world.
-Activities here include walking safaris, game drives, day trips to local villages and viewing of ancient rock paintings.
+Activities here include walking safaris, game drives, day trips to local villages, and viewing of ancient rock paintings.

 Arusha National Park